Armored Heart: Tamed Soul

 The memories revealed themselves, like watching a duplicate of herself.
 “I had a terrible nightmare and woke up,” she said effortlessly, letting the memory sink just as quickly beneath the fog in her mind.

 A look of thoughtfulness crossed Violet’s features.
-“It must have been quite awful to overcome a sleeping spell,” She said with a thoughtful look.
+“It must have been quite awful to overcome a sleeping spell,” she said with a thoughtful look.
 “Something that will need to be addressed after we win the game.”

 “Oh?”
 Celia perked up.
 Violet’s game was important to her, she wanted to help them all win.
 The promised reward was also delightfully distracting.
 She glanced at her friends and let her imagination flourish just a bit about each of them.
 She had realized she had slipped into a waking daydream about Lauren’s kisses or Amalia’s wild passion until Violet’s fingers tapped her on the shoulder.